jdhenke/logic-model/README.md

 Now, the weird bit is that **Relations are Assertions**.
 That means **Relations** can support, refute, be supported by and be refuted by other Assertions.

+Additionally, the algorithm to derive an Assertion's weight also takes into account the weights of the Relations themselves, lending more credence to more heavily weighted Relations.

 ```python
 # continuing from above...